 Links on this website may be affiliate links.
 We are an Amazon affiliate, which means we will receive a small compensation for each purchase you make through our links at no extra cost to you.

-On the way, you trip over shoes that your kids left on the floor after coming home from yesterday’s doctor’s visit…..which reminds you that you have some doctor and utility bills to pay.
+On the way, you trip over shoes that your kids left on the floor after coming home from yesterday’s doctor’s visit (at least your garage is organized)…..which reminds you that you have some doctor and utility bills to pay.
 As you start to pay the bills, you realize your gas bill is way too high, so you head on over to Pinterest to find ideas on how to spend less on gas.

 You get distracted by “the best brownies in the world” and “10 ways to make your home look great.”
 Eventually, you see a casserole that reminds you it’s time to start dinner.
-You head to the kitchen, only to realize it’s still messy from that morning.
+You head to the kitchen to make cheesy potatoes, only to realize it’s still messy from that morning.

 See where I’m going with this?
 By the end of the day, you feel like you’ve gotten nothing accomplished – just started a bunch of projects.
 The house is still messy, the bills are still unpaid, and you gave up and had frozen pizza for dinner….for the third time that week (and it’s only Wednesday.)

 In fact, your life feels like a scene from “If You Give a Mouse a Cookie.”